LouieAdamian/Trinket-quadrature-decoder/README.md

 Inputs quadrature signal and outputs count over serial.

 #Instructions
-1. add the Send Only Software Serial library to your Arduino DE
+1. Add the Send Only Software Serial library to your Arduino IDE.
-2. open quadrature-decoder.ino and upload it to your Trinket
+2. Open quadrature-decoder.ino and upload it to your Trinket.